-Touch control of 10-key pad with emphasis on speed and accuracy.
-Addition, subtraction, multiplication, and division techniques used in solving business problems.
-Basic or Business Math recommended first.
+Touch control of the 10-key calculator with emphasis on speed and accuracy.
+Complete business calculations using the function keys.
+Business Math recommend first.
+Prerequisite: Business Math suggested.

 Business Communications (5)

-Applying principles of effective communication in written and oral business communication: letters, memos, reports, and presentations.
-Upon completion students should be able to produce effective positive, negative, and routine letters, memos, and reports and graphs.
-Prerequisite: BTEC 110 or ENGL& 101, or instructor permission.
+Applying principles of effective written and oral business communications.
+Upon completion, students should be able to produce effective digital media pieces, positive, negative, and persuasive messages, informal reports, and a resume and cover letter.
+Prerequisite: BTEC 110 or ENGL& 101 or WRT 105.

 Microsoft Office-PowerPoint Module (1)

 General Office Procedures (5)

-Topics include: professional image, employer expectations, human relations, receptionist techniques, telephone procedures, processing mail, business ethics, job safety, office supplies and equipment, travel and meeting arrangements, reprographics, financial activities, PC cleaning/care, internet and email.
-Prerequisites: BTEC 110, BTEC 210, BTEC 233, BTEC 214
+Topics include professional image, employer expectations, human relations, receptionist techniques, telephone procedures, mail processing, business ethics, job safety, office equipment and supplies, travel and meeting arrangements, financial activities, and composing and preparing professional documents.
+Prerequisite: BTEC 110, BTEC 210, BTEC 233, BTEC 214.

 Excel II (3)